Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition: Introduction

-The rest of this paper is structured as follows: In Section \ref{sec:def}, we give the basic definitions of the second quantization language, the extended state space framework, and the ITP framework.\\ Section \ref{sec:bogoliubovtrafo} is a recap of known material about implementing Bogoliubov transformations on Fock space which, however, is necessary to establish the notation for an implementation is the extended sense and to understand which formulas are generalized therein.\\ The extension beyond the Shale--Stinespring condition starts in Section \ref{sec:extensionbogoliubov}.
-Here we define the $ \cV $--dependent Fock space extensions $ \widehat{\sH} $, $ \FB $ and $ \FB_{\ex} $, and prove that creation and annihilation operators are well--defined on them (Lemmas \ref{lem:aadaggerexist} and \ref{lem:aadaggerexistESS}).\\ Section \ref{sec:implementation} then concerns the implementability of $ \cV $ in the extended sense, where a precise definition is given what this implementability means.
-We prove that the implementer $ \UUU_\cV $ is well--defined (Lemma \ref{lem:UUUcV}), set up conditions for $ \UUU_\cV $ to implement $ \cV $ (Lemma \ref{lem:implementation}) and establish these conditions within Theorems \ref{thm:bosoniccountable}--\ref{thm:fermioniccountableESS} for different cases.\\ These implementers $ \UUU_\cV $ can then be used to diagonalize quadratic Hamiltonians, i.e., to remove the $ a^\dagger a^\dagger $-- and $ a a $--terms.
-In Section \ref{sec:diagonalization}, we give a precise definition of what a diagonalization in the extended sense is, and provide conditions for when it can be performed, which is in Proposition \ref{prop:diagonalizableboson} (bosonic case) and \ref{prop:diagonalizablefermion} (fermionic case).\\ Section \ref{sec:applications} then offers three examples for a diagonalization in the extended sense.
-Proposition \ref{prop:applicationquadraticbosonic} concerns a bosonic field coupled to an external classical field by a Wick square, Proposition \ref{prop:applicationBCS} considers the fermionic BCS model and Proposition \ref{prop:applicationexternalQED} treats a toy model for fermions in a strong electromagnetic field that involves pair creation and annihilation.\\
+The rest of this paper is structured as follows: In Section \ref{sec:def}, we give the basic definitions of second quantization and the ITP framework.
+Section \ref{sec:bogoliubovtrafo} recaps known properties on Bogoliubov transformations that are needed for the extended implementation.
+In Section \ref{sec:extensionbogoliubov}, we define the $ \cV $-dependent ITP spaces $ \widehat{\sH} $ and prove that creation and annihilation operators are well-defined on them (Lemma \ref{lem:aadaggerexist}).
+On these ITP spaces, we define implementability in Section \ref{sec:implementation}, and prove that it is satisfied (Theorems \ref{thm:bosoniccountable} and \ref{thm:fermioniccountable}).
+Section \ref{sec:diagonalization}, is devoted to the diagonalization of Hamiltonians in the extended sense (Propositions \ref{prop:diagonalizableboson} and \ref{prop:diagonalizablefermion}).
+In Section \ref{sec:applications} we examine two examples for a diagonalization in the extended sense.\\